pendle-finance/documentation/docs/AppGuide/Trade/Guides/Pool.md

 5. Control your slippage tolerance with the Gear icon in the top right
 6. Approve the transaction and Zap In!

+## Zapping In to LP

+When liquidity is zapped in, a portion of the underlying asset is used to purchase PT from the PT/SY pool, and the rest is wrapped into SY:

+1. Your assets are converted to the required assets and wrapped into SY
+2. Some of the SY are minted into PT and YT
+3. Minted YTs are sold into PT
+4. PTs are paired with SY to provide liquidity

+The selling of YT in the 3rd step above can cause a price impact.
+But, this can be avoided by toggling **Zero Price Impact Mode** (see below).

 ### Zero Price Impact Zap

 On Pendle, users have the option to activate **Zero Price Impact Mode**, which allows them to provide liquidity to the PT/SY pool without affecting the price.
 Normally, when liquidity is added, a portion of the underlying asset is used to purchase PT from the PT/SY pool, and the rest is wrapped into SY.
 However, this purchase of PT can cause a price impact.